-- Fatty liver of obesity: in this condition only excessive fat is accumulated in the liver with no apparent inflammation of liver cells.
-This is the completely reversible condition if excess weight is lost in time.
+- Fatty liver of obesity: in this condition, only excessive fat is accumulated in the liver with no apparent inflammation of liver cells.
+This is a completely reversible condition if excess weight is lost in time.

 Losing Weight Stands as Number One Check Against Liver Failure in Fatty Liver Disease

-Liver failure does not come out of blue in fatty liver disease; several years of remaining obese and getting progressive liver injury lead to this condition.
-Fatty liver disease is completely asymptomatic condition initially that’s why not suspected until it is relatively advanced.
-The helping tools to detect liver disease at initial stages are blood tests and ultrasonography of liver.
-All the obese children and teenagers should be screened for fatty liver disease by these tests to detect the disease earlier.
+Liver failure does not come out of the blue in fatty liver disease; several years of remaining obese and getting progressive liver injury leads to this condition.
+Fatty liver disease is a completely asymptomatic condition initially that’s why not suspected until it is relatively advanced.
+The helping tools to detect liver disease at the initial stages are blood tests and ultrasonography of the liver.
+All obese children and teenagers should be screened for fatty liver disease by these tests to detect the disease earlier.

-Some bariatric surgery procedures are available which have proven efficacy and safety to lose weight in teenagers.
-Laparoscopic gastric banding, gastric sleeve surgery, gastric bypass (Roux-en-Y procedure) and duodenal switch surgery-all are safe in adolescents.
-Bariatric surgery is safer at dedicated Bariatric surgery hospitals where experienced surgeons, anesthetist, clean and sterilized operation theatres, trained staff at every step and latest equipment makes things easier and safe.
-Now, Bariatric surgery is no more a feared choice in teenager to lose weight due to dedicated Bariatric surgery hospitals.
+There are various bariatric surgery procedures available that have proven efficacy and safety to lose weight in teenagers.
+Laparoscopic gastric banding, gastric sleeve surgery, gastric bypass (Roux-en-Y procedure), and duodenal switch surgery-all are safe in adolescents.
+Bariatric surgery is safer at dedicated Bariatric surgery hospitals where experienced surgeons, anesthetists, clean and sterilized operation facilities, trained staff at every step and latest equipment makes things easier and safe.
+Now, Bariatric surgery is no more a feared choice in teenagers to lose weight due to skilled bariatric surgery hospitals.

 - Obesity Treatment: Weight Loss Surgery Procedures